lifting-bits/mcsema/docs/CommonErrors.md

     #17 0x00000000005aaee4 in LiftCodeIntoModule (natMod=0x72093b0, M=0x16d2060) at /store/artem/git/mcsema/mcsema/cfgToLLVM/raiseX86.cpp:952
     #18 0x00000000005544a0 in main (argc=11, argv=0x7fffffffdec8) at /store/artem/git/mcsema/mcsema/Lift.cpp:124

 This tells us the problem is in the `MOV32mi` instruction.
-That instruction writes a 32-bit value to memory, so the core issue is probably a 64-bit pointer and a 32-bit value mismatch, because the architecture for this specific program is `amd64`.
+That instruction writes a 32-bit value to memory, so the core issue is probably a 32-bit pointer and a 64-bit value mismatch, because the architecture for this specific program is `amd64`.
 Looking at the code at line 643 we see:

     640         data_v = IMM_AS_DATA_REF(block, natM, ip);
     641       }
     642
     643       doMIMovV<32>(ip, block, ADDR_NOREF(0), data_v);

 The `IMM_AS_DATA_REF` function returns an architecture sized pointer, which in this case would be 64-bit.
-Problem found: there is a 32-bit sized MOV to a 64-bit pointer!
+The MOV itself will be to a 32-bit value.
+Problem found: we are trying to put an `i64` into an `i32*` pointer!
 The solution is to replace `IMM_AS_DATA_REF` with `IMM_AS_DATA_REF<32>`, which will return a 32-bit value.

 # Errors rebuilding binaries from Bitcode